pablohc97/Shiny_app/README.md

 https://pahercauv.shinyapps.io/Visualizaion/

-The app is prepared for use with the PredicionesMaquinas.RData file.
+The app is prepared to be used with the PredicionesMaquinas.RData file so that to use the app, the correct file has to be upload.